 We judge a Mexican restaurant on its chips and salsa.
 If we like the chips and salsa, we like the restaurant; if we don’t like the chips and salsa, well, you get it!
-We make our Salsa Fresca just the way we like it (preferably with tomatoes from grandpa’s garden!)
+We make our salsa fresca just the way we like it (preferably with tomatoes from grandpa's garden!)
+It's the best homemade salsa recipe.

 How do you like your chips and salsa?

 Our preference for chips are thin, crisp, warm, and lightly salted.
 We like tasting all the flavors in every bite of salsa.
-Therefore, we tend to like smoother salsa.
-Chop everything fine and we’re OK, put it in the blender—that’s good too.
-Big chunks — no gracias.
+Therefore, we tend to like smoother, restaurant style salsa.
+Chop everything fine and we're OK, put it in the blender—that’s good too.
+Big chunks -- no gracias.

 We like the flavors of roasted salsas, but we also like salsa that isn’t roasted.
-In this recipe, we roast the jalapenos and tomatoes just enough to slip the skins off, but we don’t char them too much.
+In this recipe for homemade salsa, we roast the jalapenos and tomatoes just enough to slip the skins off, but we don’t char them too much.

 You can remove skins from jalapenos by a similar method: cut jalapenos in half; remove stem, membrane and seeds; place them cut side down on cookie sheet.
 Broil 5-10 minutes until the skins begin to blister.
 Remove from oven; place in paper bag to let them sweat.
 Peel.